tobeybill/TISATAFL/report/Report.md

 Our final step was determining the average performance score for each firm year used in our analysis, firms listed in the S&P 500 from 2017 to 2019.
 Creating a table showing the average performance score within each case within each size category, we were able to gain insight on how firms of different sizes performed with over and under compensated executive management.

+The following code demonstrates how that was done:

 ```{python}
 def assignCase(df):
     df = df.dropna()